Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Nissan Leaf Insurance
+How to Shop for Cheaper Nissan Leaf Insurance

-- Increasing deductibles can save around $425 each year
+- Increasing physical damage deductibles could save as much as $425 each year

 Rate Tables and Charts